-Tharagay House functions as a halfway house offering a step-down programme for those clients that need residential care to facilitate the transition from early recovery to long-term sustainable recovery.
-In addition, we specialise in relapse prevention and relapse intervention – how to stop a slip going into freefall.
-Our programme is unique in that it caters for residents who are needing both direction and some free time for those looking at reintegrating into society.
-We provide the opportunity to practise new skills in a safe and nurturing environment.
+Tharagay House is a halfway house offering a step-down programme for people needing residential care to help with the transition from early recovery to long-term sustainable recovery.
+In addition, Tharagay House specialises in relapse prevention and relapse intervention – how to stop a slip going into freefall.
+The programme caters for clients who are needing both therapy and free time in order to begin the process of reintegrating into society.
+Tharagay provides an opportunity to practise new recovery skills in a safe and supportive environment.

-Tharagay House has been in existence for over 20 years, transitioning from its humble beginnings as a 6-bed facility to one of the leading experts in extended treatment care.
-Our programme continues to evolve to offer the best affordable care and to be the benchmark extended treatment facility in South Africa.
+Tharagay House has been in existence for over 20 years, transitioning from a humble beginning to one of the leading exponents of extended treatment care.
+The programme continues to evolve to offer quality secondary care and is a benchmark for extended care treatment in South Africa.

 Tharagay House is registered with the South African Board of Healthcare Funders and the Department of Social Services.
 If you have benefits available, medical aid will contribute to the cost.